patomoi/patomoi/README.md

 - 👋 Hi, I’m @patomoi
 - 👀 I’m interested in ...
 Electronics, Radio, Computers, Videogames, Music
 - 🌱 I’m currently learning ...
-Arduino
+Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...